 Michigan’s kids are our future health care workforce.
 To capture their attention today, we serve as the Michigan HOSA headquarters with more than 5,000 students from over 100 chapters in virtually all counties.
 Regional, state, and national competitions offer an exciting way to teach our future health leaders the importance of teamwork, professionalism, and technical expertise.
 Because we find that 65% of our students ultimately work as health professionals, we are considering ways to expand our success by serving elementary and middle school students.

 The first-hand, context-based learning provided by employers to future health professionals offers a bridge between education and practice.
-However, it requires expert organization to efficiently and effectively utilize available rotations and ensure strong compliance with all organizational policies.
+However, it requires expert organization to efficiently utilize available rotations and ensure strong compliance with all organizational policies.
 We built a product with partners primarily in southeast Michigan to address many of these concerns for almost 70% of nursing students in Michigan.
-Now we are striving to increase the quality of rotations by offering interprofessional education opportunities and broaden our network in other states.
+Now we are striving to simplify the clinical education process by offering that product, known as ACEMAPP, nationwide.

 Interprofessional collaboration is a process for communication and decision-making that enables separate and shared knowledge and skills of different care providers to synergistically influence the care provided through changed attitudes and behaviors, all the while emphasizing patient-centered goals and values.
 We help practice managers and other change agents implement this type of teamwork by profiling sites with success stories, offering facilitation services, and fundraising for pilot tests.